Commander-in-chief: Finland

 Since the constitutional reform of 2000, the minister of defence has the right to be present when the president uses his command powers, unless the matter is of immediate concern.
 In questions of strategic importance, the prime minister has the same right.

 The president commissions and promotes officers and decides on activating reservists for extraordinary service and on the mobilisation of the Defence Forces.
 If Parliament is not in session when a decision to mobilise is taken, it must be immediately convened.
 Declarations of a state of emergency (valmiustila, literally, "state of preparedness") and state of war (puolustustila, lit. "state of defence") are declared by a presidential decree, given after a motion by the government, which is then submitted to the Parliament for ratification.

 The president has, in a state of emergency, the right to transfer the position of the commander-in-chief to another Finnish citizen.

 France

+President of the Republic Nicolas Sarkozy and General Jean-Louis Georgelin, Chief of the Defence Staff, reviewing troops during the 2008 Bastille Day military parade on the Champs-Élysées in Paris.

 In France, the president of the Republic is designated as "Chef des Armées" (literally "Chief of the Armies") under article 15 of the Constitution; the officeholder is as such the supreme executive authority in military affairs.
 Article 16 provides the president with extensive emergency powers.

 However, owing to the nature of the semi-presidential system, the prime minister also has key constitutional powers under article 21: "He shall be responsible for national defence" and has "power to make regulations and shall make appointments to civil and military posts".

-President of the Republic Nicolas Sarkozy and General Jean-Louis Georgelin, Chief of the Defence Staff, reviewing troops during the 2008 Bastille Day military parade on the Champs-Élysées in Paris.

-Napoléon I, Emperor of the French, reviewing the Imperial Guard at the Battle of Jena-Auerstedt in 1806.
-The Battle of Jena by Horace Vernet.